kevinhayesanderson/ProjectReport/README.md

 ### MonthlyReportInOutEntry:
 This action updates the in and out time of monthly reports in the input folder using muster options in and out time.

+### AttendanceReportEntry:
+This action updates the Shift ,in time, out time and Muster of attendance reports in the input folder using muster options data.

 ### Monthly report constraints: